How to Draw a Bounding Box with Python

 Here's an example image with a bounding box that we'll create in this tutorial:

 In this article, we’re going to talk about how to draw a bounding box on an image in Python.
-Without further ado, let’s begin!
+Before we get started, check out the live demo below to see this method in action.
+The workflow uses the same code that we will cover in this blog.

 How to Draw a Bounding Box in Python